 The application of construal levels for self-talk and emotional regulation

 Research demonstrates that a high-level construal makes it easier to exert self-control and emotional control.
 It also leads to less positive evaluations of activities that undermine self-control.
-This, in turn, encourages healthy coping mechanisms and reduce impulsivity.
+That means you’ll see harmful activities (like addictions) in a more negative light so it’ll be easy to consider them as bad activities.
+This, in turn, encourages healthy coping mechanisms and reduces impulsivity.

 The takeaway from the CLT is that if you want to exert emotional control and regulate emotions, increase the construal level at which you process ideas, events, thoughts, and feelings, and behaviors.
 That means, focus on global, superordinate (sports vs. specific game), and abstract events.
 The lower the construal, the more likely you are to negatively evaluate things, overthink, and experience emotional distress.Research shows that thinking about emotionally loaded thoughts in an abstract and global way is better for emotional well-being than thinking about them with extreme details.
 Click To Tweet